guidalabs/kubernetes-fundamentals-exercises/k8s/hpa/README.md

 Stop generating load by typing `ctrl+c` in the Pod that runs Busybox.

 Then validate that the load is decreasing and the deployment will start scaling down.
+This might take a while because the default stabilizationWindow is 300 seconds.

 ```
-kubectl get hpa php-apache --watch
+kubectl get hpa frontend --watch
 ```

 Cleanup your resources:
 ```
-kubectl delete -f php-apache.yaml
+kubectl delete -f frontend.yaml
 kubectl delete -f loadgenerator.yaml
 kubectl delete -f hpa.yaml
 ```